Quality of Life Benefits Outweigh Risk of Scoliosis Surgery in Kids with Cerebral Palsy

 Study: "Assessing the Risk-Benefit Ratio of Scoliosis Surgery in Cerebral Palsy Surgery: Is Worth It." - DOI: 10.2106/JBJS.17.00621

-*This information is from an external source (Wolters Kluwer Health).
+(i)Source/Reference: Wolters Kluwer Health.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.